aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 ### Identify VNI used for encapsulation

-- Configure tcpdump on interfaces to Spine Switches
+- Run tcpdump on interfaces to Spine Switches
 - Generate traffic betweens hosts across Leaf Switches
 - Analyse tcpdump outputs and check the VNIs used each way

 Note the following important points:
 - When generating inter-vlan traffic, VNI numbers change according to the direction of the flow, thus the word asymmetric
 - Asymmetric does not necessarly mean without VRFS, but without mapping from VRF to VNI on the VXLAN interface
-- Every VLAN needs to be presnt on every Leaf Swicth even if there is no host present on the Leaf Switch
+- Every VLAN needs to be present on every Leaf Swicth even if there is no host present on the Leaf Switch
 - Note that you can also generate intra-vlan traffic inside VLAN 112, thus the term IRB: Integrated Routing and Switching